For Tim Sweeney, advancing Epic means racing into AR and VR

 Rendered Chevy models overlaid on the Blackbird tracking vehicle in real time

 And of course if we're talking about using UE4 to create augmented-reality games, we have to talk about the phenomenon that was Pokemon Go.
-Sweeney acknowledges it was "an awesome first game," but says its developers sidestepped lot of problems by using stylized graphics.
+Sweeney acknowledges it was "an awesome first game," but says its developers sidestepped a lot of problems by using stylized graphics.
 It's a canny design choice, but one that Sweeney thinks is ultimately the wrong one.

 "The worst problem with AR is making virtual objects fit into real-world scenes with proper lighting, shadows, camera effects, and all these other things," he says.
 "That's going to be an absolutely essential ingredient in these AR experiences, especially as you get towards the high end.
 And when you get to the point where there are competing AR games and some have cartoony graphics overlaid on your view of the real world and some have photoreal graphics that look like a complete, unified scene, those games with the beautiful graphics are going to win."